rights-and-responsibilities-of-citizens

 Environmental Rights

-To illustrate the differences in constitutional rights, we will examine several countries across different continents.
+To illustrate the differences in constitutional rights, we examine several countries across different continents.
+Each nation's approach reflects its unique history and political system.

 United States